-“We wanted to diversify our economy,” says Tanner Jones, Data and Communications Manager at Baldwin County EDA.
+“We wanted to diversify our economy,” said Tanner Jones, former Data and Communications Manager at Baldwin County EDA.
 “Historically, Baldwin County is highly reliant on tourism, because of our beaches.
 But that means we are susceptible to outside forces, like an economic downturn or an oil spill.”
 Jones and his colleagues needed data on which industries could help diversify Baldwin County’s economy and make it more resilient.

-“But it’s not just adding jobs to add jobs,” Jones clarifies.
+“But it’s not just adding jobs to add jobs,” Jones clarified.
 “We’re selective about the companies we choose to support and attract.
 We want to recruit companies that raise the floor and raise the ceiling with regards to wages.
 We want companies that will be a fit here.”

-To figure out which target industries would bring in high-wage jobs, Baldwin County EDA subscribed to JobsEQ by Chmura in 2015.
+To figure out which target industries would bring in high-wage jobs, Baldwin County EDA first subscribed to JobsEQ by Chmura in 2015.

 Success #1: 21% Job Growth in Transportation/Warehousing Since 2015

 Baldwin County EDA quickly identified the Transportation/Warehousing sector as a key industry to target.
-“You can look it up in JobsEQ yourself,” says Jones.
+“You can look it up in JobsEQ yourself,” said Jones.
 “The average wages of a worker in Baldwin County is $39,000 a year; in the Transportation sector, it’s $49,000.
 That can mean a pretty immediate pay increase for anyone who gets a job in Transportation or Warehousing.”

 Over the years, Baldwin County has competed for several large projects, using JobsEQ to give details on specific occupations, wages, and the talent pool within a specific radius of a potential project.
-“JobsEQ allows us to get creative in how to tell our story,” says Jones.
+“JobsEQ allows us to get creative in how to tell our story,” said Jones.
 “If there appears to be a labor deficiency, we show that we have other people in the workforce who can transfer over, or we can create a new workforce pipeline from people who are underemployed or underpaid.”